915-Pop-Calin/Descend_Into_Sleep/README.md

 The schools you can choose from are:

-Self-harm or Warlock, based on damaging oneself and going a tank build in order to deal a lot of damage  - the more health you are missing, the more damage you are dealing it has abilities which allows him to abuse the fact that it has a lot of armour and a lot of HP, with the ultimate being the cherry on top
+<i>Self-harm</i> or <i>Warlock</i>, based on damaging oneself and going a tank build in order to deal a lot of damage  - the more health you are missing, the more damage you are dealing
+it has abilities which allows them to abuse the fact that it has a lot of armour and a lot of HP, with the ultimate being the cherry on top

-Nature or Druid, based on acting both as a tank and as a damage dealer, like a jack of all trades - not too tanky, but not too much damage either; the ultimate shapeshifts yourself into a mob which has increased attack and defense points scaling with your attack and defense points
+<i>Nature</i> or <i>Druid</i>, based on acting both as a tank and as a damage dealer, like a jack of all trades - not too tanky, but not too much damage either; the ultimate shapeshifts yourself into a mob which has increased attack and defense points scaling with your attack and defense points

-Fire or Mage, based on damaging the hero over a few turns and reducing his defense points it has abilities which do not have really an immediate effect, but overall, they are better than pure attacks with the ultimate being one of the best scaling abilities in the game as of now
+<i>Fire</i> or <i>Mage</i>, based on damaging the hero over a few turns and reducing his defense points
+it has abilities which do not have really an immediate effect, but overall, they are better than pure attacks with the ultimate being one of the best scaling abilities in the game as of now

 The mobs you have to fight to advance in level become progressively stronger the higher level you are up to the point they are near unbeatable (blame the terrible game designer for that).